 Animal Holding Rooms and Procedure Rooms need to be capable of being maintained at any setpoint within the range of 65-80 dF (+/- 2dF) depending on species.
 Room humidity is to be maintained within the range of 30% min to 70% max year round.

 All animal Holding Rooms will be designed to be capable of achieving 15 air changes per hour to provide flexibility in the use of static or ventilated racks.
+Coordinate with MSU Design Representative and MSU CAR as to the extent of provisions to be made for present and future ventilated rack exhaust connections.
 The indoor environmental monitoring system (Aircuity Optinet) will reduce the air change rate, on a room by room basis, to as low as 10 air changes per hour for the static cage rack holding rooms if measured contaminant level is acceptable.
 Provide visual pressurization indicator.

 Animal Procedure rooms will be designed same air change rate as Animal Holding rooms to allow them to be used as such when desired.
 Provide visual pressurization indicators.